 Saint Martin's Master of Business Administration Program provides students with decision-making tools and an understanding of the total administrative system.

-The program develops a capacity for understanding managerial relationships and provides specialized training and personal research in a functional field of management.
+The program develops a capacity for understanding managerial relationships and provides specialized training and personal research in a functional field of management

 The program operates year-round.
 All classes are offered at night to accommodate working professionals.
-Many students complete the program in 15 month (two (2) courses per term).
+Many students complete the program in 15 months.